Home · plumbing

 Step 6: Connect the Gas Line (Gas Units Only - Proceed with Extreme Caution)

 This is where most DIYers should strongly consider a pro.
-If proceeding: Connect a new gas shut-off valve within sight of the unit (code requirement).
+If proceeding: Connect a new gas shut-off valve within sight of the unit (code requirement), then connect to the unit's gas valve.
 Use a new, correctly sized and rated flexible appliance connector.
 Apply gas-rated pipe thread sealant (Teflon tape yellow for gas or pipe dope) ONLY to the male threads.
 Tighten fittings securely with two wrenches.
 DO NOT OVERTIGHTEN.
-Connect to the unit's gas valve.

 ⚠️ Warning: GAS LEAKS ARE EXPLOSIVE HAZARDS.
 If you smell gas, STOP immediately, evacuate, and call the gas company.
 Test ALL connections meticulously with leak detector solution after pressurizing.
 Never use standard white Teflon tape on gas.